Areas of Applications

 A note on the correlation matrix

-for the multivariate normal distribution used in the intermediate step
+the multivariate normal distribution used in the intermediate step of

 responses used in the corresponding threshold approach.
 This choice is